Transcending Dichotomies

 “For he who fears the meeting with his Lord, there will be two Paradises” (55:46).

 Commentary: The scholar Ibn Ajibah says that one Paradise is a reward for actions and the other is a reward for faith.
-One is a physical Garden and the other is a purely spiritual state of Divine Proximity and Intimacy.
+That is to say one is a physical Garden and the other is a purely spiritual state of Divine Proximity and Intimacy.
 Sahl at-Tustari also says that our actions determine our share in the Garden, while faith determines our proximity to God.

 Frithjof Schuon points out that these two Paradises in the Quranic verse are an exact equivalent of the two bodies of the Buddhas3.
 In Buddhist doctrine, an enlightened being exists simultaneously in a heavenly body (Sambhogakaya) and in a formless ultimate body (Dharmakaya).
 “When speaking of his own state in the Hereafter, the Prophet ﷺ described it as a two-fold blessing: “The meeting with my Lord and Paradise4.”